All about the Datum Level

 It is not uncommon, however, for the minus sign to be missed or misrepresented (as a dash for example) so often a temporary benchmark (TBM: a fixed point) is used so all over levels (even subterraneous) are represented by a positive value.
 Looking at the example above, the value assigned to the Datum Level (0.000m) would be assigned to the basement and the levels above would be adjusted accordingly.

-- Work on the site can be related to other building and hard landscaping features like sewers or manholes.
+- Work on the site can be related to other buildings and hard landscaping features like sewers or manholes.

 - You can take into account local gradients.